Each time the family of former Fort Hood soldier, Pvt. Gregory Morales, gets news about his status with the military, it brings them more pain.

 "Greg had told me September 10 was his last day in the military, and he was going to come home and visit," Wedel said.
 "Then, he had plans to go enroll in a technical school in Galveston or Houston on how to work on big windmills.
 So, this was a guy who had plans, who wanted to use his GI bill to get this training.
 It made absolutely no sense for him to disappear."

 Ten months later, law enforcement found remains about five miles from Fort Hood that they determined to be his.

 Killeen police suspect foul play in his death.
 An autopsy is being performed.

-Originally, his status was listed with the military as a deserter, which prevented him from a burial with military honors.
+Currently, his status is listed with the military as a deserter, which prevents him from a burial with military honors.

 Wedel hoped to bury her son next to his uncle, and eventually, his grandfather at Fort Gibson in Oklahoma.

 "My dad just keeps saying, 'If he's not alive, at least he can be buried with me and I can take care of him,'" Wedel said while crying.